How To Talk About Ethics In Your Master of Social Work (MSW) Personal Statement

 So, how should you integrate the Code of Ethics in your personal statement?
 Here are 3 strategies:

-Strategy 1: Ethical dilemmas
+Strategy 1: Discuss Ethical Dilemmas

 It might be appropriate to discuss an ethical dilemma you have faced (if you have practice experience) and reference the above values, as well as how you resolved the issue.